raytlin/MD.emu/README.md

 ### Usage ###

-1. Install the app using the Button bellow or you can clone this project and deploy via Xcode.
+1. Install the app using the button bellow or you can clone this project and deploy via Xcode.
 2. Deploy ROMs using iTunes file sharing.
 3. When using iCade / iControlPad, you need to activate that in the settings of the app.